ai4os/ai4-docs/source/technical/organize-tutorial.rst

 * Once your users are approved they will be able to access the :ref:`Tutorials Dashboard <dashboard>`.
-  Bear in mind that the Tutorial Dashboard won't let them use GPUs (scarce ressource!) and will have other small limitations in terms of RAM, CPUs and disk.
+  Bear in mind that the Tutorial Dashboard won't let them use GPUs (scarce resource!) and will have other small limitations in terms of RAM, CPUs and disk.